fairheadcreative/fairheadcreative/blog/_posts/2015-04-13-user-testing.md

 Make that offer to your fans.

 These fans will be able to screen share with you as they use your product.
 For desktop or web products, you could use Skype or Google+ Hangouts.
 Both are free.
 Both allow you to record your screen and theirs at the same time.
 This way, you can capture the participant's actions and their reactions to those actions.
-For iPhone apps, <a href="http://www.uxrecorder.com" rel="nofollow">UX Recorder</a> is a great app that achieves similar functionality for mobile, for $1.99 per recording.
+For iPhone apps, <a href="http://www.uxrecorder.com" rel="nofollow" target="_blank">UX Recorder</a> is a great app that achieves similar functionality for mobile, for $1.99 per recording.

 It's nice to offer a small gift card to your fans as a surprise "thank you" at the end of a test.
 Just to let them know you appreciate them.
 It's also worth asking them if they'd be willing to take a test again, at this point.